Jane Austen in popular culture: Literature

 The almost blank years in Austen's biography, 1801 to 1804, are the setting for Barbara Ker Wilson's Jane Austen in Australia (ISBN 0436577003), published as Antipodes Jane in the UK in 1985.

-Jane Austen features as an amateur sleuth in Stephanie Barron's Jane Austen series of historical mystery novels.
+Jane Austen stars as an amateur sleuth in Stephanie Barron's series of historical mystery novels.

 Kate Beaton, cartoonist of webcomic Hark!
 A Vagrant, devoted one of her comic strips to Jane Austen.

 Jane Austen and her death were the subject of Kathleen A. Flynn's 2017 novel The Jane Austen Project and Lindsay Ashford's 2011 novel The Mysterious Death of Miss Jane Austen.

 Radio

-In 2014, BBC Radio 4 broadcast The Mysterious Death of Jane Austen, adapted from Lindsay Ashford's novel by Elaine Horne and Andrew Davies, as part of their 15 Minute Drama series in five episodes, featuring Elaine Cassidy as Jane Austen.
+In 2014, BBC Radio 4 broadcast The Mysterious Death of Jane Austen, adapted from Ashford's novel by Elaine Horne and Andrew Davies, as part of their 15 Minute Drama series in five episodes, featuring Elaine Cassidy as Jane Austen.
 The story was a fictional interpretation of the few facts surrounding Jane Austen's early and mysterious death at age 41 in which Anne Sharp, former governess to the Austen family and Jane's close friend, tells the story of "family intrigues, shocking secrets, forbidden loves, and maybe even murder."

 In the BBC Radio series Old Harry's Game, written by and starring Andy Hamilton, Jane Austen is depicted as an unhinged, ultraviolent denizen of Hell.